krgamestudios/krgamestudios.github.io/_posts/2025-04-07-step-wisely-like-a-rogue.md

 Stepwise will be a commercial release, though exactly when, I'm not sure.
 I'm also not sure when I'll make the source code private - likely when I reach the mid-point of development, and begin taking pre-orders/early access sales.

-For now, the source is available on my [private gitea](https://gitea.krgamestudios.com/Ratstail91/Stepwise), and linked on the side of this website.
-These links will be updated as things change.
+For now, ~~the source is available on my private gitea, and linked on the side of this website~~.
+Edit: The source has been made private, more up-to-date information can be found on the dedicated page [here](https://krgamestudios.com/Stepwise).

 If you'd like to tinker with your own roguelike, there's a whole website dedicated to [Roguelike Tutorials](https://rogueliketutorials.com/).

 *When I'm not trying to melee a [floating eye](https://shop.wizkids.com/products/d-d-icons-of-the-realms-potato-head-beholder-boxed-miniature), I can usually be found on [Bluesky](https://bsky.app/profile/krgamestudios.bsky.social) or [Discord](https://discord.gg/5KwPFdTBZp).
 If you'd like to show your support, I also have a [Patreon](https://www.patreon.com/c/krgamestudios).*